david-rabb/national-antibody-id/README.md

 4. **Location fencing**: enforce restrictions on reasonable location changes.
 E.g. an individual could not be scanned in NY and LA within 4 hrs of each other, and not be scanned at any two different buildings in less than five minutes.
 5. **Shared Biometric**: An employer can indepently manage biometric verification like fingerprint, voiceprint, or facial recognition.
 We prefer not to create a national biometric database.
 6. **Private Biometric**: If a mobile OS can guarantee a biometric reading like finger or facial recognition belong to only one person, then a subject's device can also perform biometric identification and send a result or hash to a brokering service.
 As currently implemented, most mobile device technologies such as Apple's TouchID or FaceID technically allow fingers and faces from multiple subjects.
 7. **PIN**: A basic second factor to help block re-use of stolen barcodes.

+All of the above second-factor verification options significantly slow down the scanning process.
+An initial release could require only single factor verification (the barcode only) to speed adoption of the system.

 ## Privacy
-Provide as little information as you want to CDC
+Provide as little information as you want to the health authority.
+However, second-factor verification may require you to register more of your personal information.

 ## Extensibility
 The Health boarding pass should be generic enough to contain the known status of any health condition.